-- 1.1 Anyone may make a written submission to the Heritage Council in relation to a recommendation made by the Executive Director to include or not include a place or object in the Victorian Heritage Register [s.44(1) of the Act]. - 1.2 A written submission must be made in the form prescribed by the Heritage Regulations [s.44(2)] (see Heritage Council Form A Submission to the Heritage Council available on the HCV Hub).
-Submissions must be lodged with the Heritage Council within 60 days of notice of the recommendation [s.44(3)]. - 1.3 Submitters may also request a Heritage Council hearing in relation to a recommendation [s.44(5)].
-The Heritage Council must conduct a hearing if it is requested by someone with a real and substantial interest in the place or object [s.46(2)]. - 1.4 The Heritage Council may also hold a hearing in other circumstances it considers appropriate [s.46(3)].
+- 1.1 The Heritage Council may conduct a hearing in relation to a recommendation made by the Executive Director under sections 37, 38 or 39 in any circumstances that the Heritage Council considers appropriate [s.46A(1)]. - 1.2 Anyone may make a written submission to the Heritage Council in relation to a recommendation made by the Executive Director to include or not include a place, object or land in the Victorian Heritage Register [s.44(1)]. - 1.3 A written submission must be made in the form prescribed by the Heritage Regulations [s.44(2)] (see Heritage Council Form A Submission to the Heritage Council available on the HCV Hub).
+Submissions must be lodged with the Heritage Council within 60 days of notice of the recommendation [s.44(3)]. - 1.4 Submitters may also request a Heritage Council hearing in relation to a recommendation [s.44(5)].
+The Heritage Council must conduct a hearing if a submission includes a request for a hearing, and the request is made by someone with a real or substantial interest in the place, object or land that is the subject of the submission [s.46A(2)(b)].